JoeMickey/ParkingSuggestions/README.md

 - `ECE143-Group10_Final Presentation.pdf`: final presentation slides for our project
 - `time_series_analysis.py`: functions used for time series analysis including correlation exploration, regression, seasonal decompose, heatmap
+- `EDA.py`: It contains the code with functions of various plots like bar graph, pie chart for the analysis of parameters in the dataset
 - `Visualization.ipynb`: visualizations of the analysis

 # Time_Series_Analysis